johnosbb/Artificial-intelligence/Classification/Syslog/log_analysis_with_machine_learning.md

 ]
 ```

-For the instance that was misclassified, inspect the predicted probability scores for each class.
+For the instance that was misclassified, we inspect the predicted probability scores for each class.
 Most classifiers in scikit-learn, including RandomForestClassifier, have a predict_proba method that provides the probability scores for each class.
-This can help you understand how confident the model was in its prediction.
+This can help us understand how confident the model was in its prediction.

 ```python
 predicted_probs = loaded_model.predict_proba(new_data_features)